A Bad Ticker....

 Zedd looked back at her.
 "That doesn't sit right."

-Silence stretched again, heavier this time.
+The silence stretched out again, heavier this time.

 "If we stay close," Zedd said, "we're safe."

-“Safer,” she corrected.
-“But stalled.”
+"Safer," she corrected him.
+"But stalled."

 "And if we don't?"

-Zedd nodded once.
+Zedd nodded once at that.

 "That helps," she said.
 "It buys us time.
 It just doesn't tell us where to spend it."